Multitask Learning and Bandits via Robust Statistics: Introduction

 \subsection{Contributions}

-We highlight our main technical contributions below: \begin{enumerate} \item We introduce a new estimator for multitask learning, which leverages a unique combination of robust statistics (for learning a shared model across tasks) and LASSO (for debiasing this shared model for a specific task).
-We prove upper and lower bounds demonstrating that our estimator outperforms a number of intuitive baseline approaches. \item We embed our estimator in a multitask bandit algorithm, resulting in regret bounds that exhibit an improved scaling in the context dimension $d$; notably, we show that this improvement is exponential for data-poor bandit instances. \item We also examine regret as a function of the underlying network structure, where vertices represent bandit instances and edges capture their pairwise similarity.
-This sheds light on choosing the number of bandit instances for estimation, minimizing a bias-variance tradeoff. \end{enumerate} Finally, we conclude with numerical experiments on synthetic and real datasets.
+We highlight our main technical contributions below: \begin{enumerate} \item In \S\ref{sec:robmulti_est}, we introduce the \textsf{RMEstimator} for multitask learning, which leverages a unique combination of robust statistics (for learning a shared model across tasks) and LASSO (for debiasing this shared model for a specific task).
+In \S\ref{ssec:estimator-theory}, we prove upper and lower bounds demonstrating that our estimator outperforms intuitive baselines, and improves existing error bounds in the feature dimension $d$; notably, this improvement is exponential for data-poor tasks. \item We extend the \textsf{RMEstimator} to several settings of interest, including robustly learning in the presence of some ``outlier'' tasks (\S\ref{sec:rbs_outlier}), under generalized linear models (\S\ref{ssec:glm}), and when we must choose the subset of similar tasks to learn from (\S\ref{sec:netstructure}).
+Our results generalize naturally. \item In \S\ref{sec:rmbandit}, we embed our estimator in a multitask contextual bandit framework and propose the \textsf{RMBandit} algorithm, with a suitable dynamic calibration of the \textsf{RMEstimator}.
+We introduce a new batching strategy to ensure conditional independence of our parameter estimates \textit{across} bandit instances for the multitask setting.
+The resulting regret bounds analogously exhibit up to exponentially improved scaling in the context dimension $d$. \end{enumerate} Finally, we conclude with numerical experiments on both synthetic and real datasets.